JonasBerx/predictiveprocessmining/README.md

 The next step is figuring out how to incorporate and visualize waiting times.
 I think I should use a different plot to visualize this, or I have to create a new row between each activity for the waiting time.
 The second approach sounds a bit rough to do but I will tackle both ideas.

 Quick note on the visual aspect of each case variant.
 The plotting tool allows for isolation (by color -> diff activity).
 So in an overview this plot looks really weird because prepare claim settlement has a long duration.
 You can select the tasks you want to inspect and then the plots look much more like violin plots.

+An idea that came up during the afternoon was to use a (DistPlots)[https://plotly.com/python/distplot/] to represent the distribution of the process duration with waiting times included.
+Since the waiting times are already calculated and the activity processing time is also there we can plot the activities as distributions of their average duration with greyspace (waiting time) average durations in between.
+Im experimenting a little with this plot to find a way + how to transform the data to visualise this.